 That, that blue sky, Sophie.

-(The above is the first stanza of this poem, where "Sophie" is also Bai Qiu's affectionate name for Junzi.
+(The above is the first section of this poem's six sections, where "Sophie" is also Bai Qiu's affectionate name for Junzi.
 It can be seen that as love deepens, the poet's works increasingly celebrate this love.)

 "Wild Exposure"